-Education/Training: ?Bachelor?s degree in related area and/or equivalent experience/training.
-This is a 3 year contract employment opportunity working 75% time (30 hours per week).
+Education/Training: •Bachelor’s degree in related area and/or equivalent experience/training.
+This is a 3 year contract employment opportunity working 75% time with full UC benefits.

 The University of California was chartered in 1868 and its flagship campus - envisioned as a "City of Learning" - was established at Berkeley, on San Francisco Bay.
 Today the world's premier public university and a wellspring of innovation, UC Berkeley occupies a 1,232 acre campus with a sylvan 178-acre central core.
 From this home its academic community makes key contributions to the economic and social well-being of the Bay Area, California, and the nation.